-The "Homework Sets" are sets of problems you will solve at home then hand in your solutions inclass.
-(As opposed to the online "Webassign" assignments and "In-Lab" assignments.)
+The course assignments are sets of problems you will solve at home then hand in your solutions inclass.
 A cover page is not required, but the assignment number, the course number, and your name should be clearly written on the front page.
 Homework problems should be presented in the order that they were listed.
 If more than one page is needed, then the pages should be stapled together (in the proper order).
 A late assignment may be accepted, or may incur a penalty depending on the circumstances.
 Once marked assignments are returned to the class, no further late assignments can be submitted.